looker-open-source/components/src/documentation/style/Spacing.md

 The table above does a good job at enumerating the available spacing options, but a concrete example does a better job at illustrating how to use those spacing sizes to build a piece of ui.
 Below we have an image of a hypothetical form we need to build.

 On the left we have the form as designed and on the right you see the spacing in pink and line height of the text in blue.
-Using Lens and the [Box Component](/#!/Box) we can quickly build this form with the correct spacing

 !['Spacing Example'](/img/spacing/spacing-form-example.png)

+Using Lens and the [Box Component](/#!/Box) we can quickly apply the correct spacing to this form.

 ```js
 <form>